 The deformation being pointed to likely arises from the nearby

-Impressive beds of the Todilto Formation are found southwest and west of the southern Sierra Nacimiento.
+Impressive exposures of the Todilto Formation continue west and southwest of the Sierra Nacimiento, where they have been exposed by the deformation that elevated these mountains.
 The most striking of these may be Cuchilla Blanca Hill.

 Cuchilla Blanca Hill.
 Looking east from